 The City of Lee's Summit is prepared to strategically and responsibly consider the use of incentive programs to meet our economic development goals and outcomes.
-It is the City's philosophy to be accommodating to targeted businesses that support our vision that has been outlined by the City Council.
+It is the City's philosophy to be accommodating to targeted businesses that support our vision that has been outlined by the City Council and advances the City's strategic plan framework of the Ignite!
+Strategic Plan.
 In accordance with our areas of focus and targeted outcomes, the City of Lee's Summit may provide a level of incentive as outlined in the following matrix.